 But before I get too far off track, it turns out that there might be a grain of truth in that assertion.
 My solution for my problem might be subpar or even ill-advised for your problems.

-I guess I’m just taking the long way around to say that the items on this list below might not fit into your survival plans at all, and you should not make a knee-jerk reaction and buy them just because some guy on the internet asserts that you should.
+I guess I’m just taking the long way around to say that the items on this list below might not fit into your survival plans at all, and you should not have an involuntary reaction and buy them just because some guy on the internet asserts that you should.